-Compliance Goal - Our goal is to develop timely and effective strategies to address new compliance challenges.
+Compliance Goal - Our goal is to develop strategies to effectively address new compliance challenges.
 Achievement of the MTC's compliance goals will be reflected by:

 - Greater voluntary compliance by taxpayers with state and local tax laws. - Earlier identification of compliance challenges by the states and MTC staff. - Prompt development of strategies to address new compliance challenges by the states and MTC staff.